 Website: Faculty website

 Luis Vivanco is a Cultural Anthropologist and co-director of UVM’s Humanities Center.
 He holds an A.B. in Religion from Dartmouth College (1991), and M.A.
 (1995) and Ph.D.
 (1999) degrees in Cultural Anthropology from Princeton University.
 He came to UVM in 1997 as a New England Board of Higher Education Dissertation Write-up Fellow, and began as Assistant Professor in 1999.
 In 2005, he was awarded tenure and promoted to Associate Professor.

-He has published several books on different aspects of this research, including Green Encounters: Shaping and Contesting Environmentalism in Rural Costa Rica (Berghahn Books, 2006); Tarzan was an Ecotourist…And Other Tales in the Anthropology of Adventure (co-edited with Rob Gordon, Berghahn Books, 2006).
-He is currently writing a new book on urban bicycle mobility called Reconsidering the Bicycle: An Anthropological Perspective on a New (Old) Thing (Routledge Press, 2013).
+He has published several books on different aspects of this research, including Green Encounters: Shaping and Contesting Environmentalism in Rural Costa Rica (Berghahn Books, 2006); Tarzan was an Ecotourist…And Other Tales in the Anthropology of Adventure (co-edited with Rob Gordon, Berghahn Books, 2006); and Reconsidering the Bicycle: An Anthropological Perspective on a New (Old) Thing (Routledge Press, 2013).
 His research has also been published in various journals (American Anthropologist, Ethnology, Alternatives Journal, The Ecologist) and books on democracy and environmentalism; Central American transitions; reconstructing conservation; tourism; religion and cinema; and ecocinema studies.

 Complementing his academic work, Luis has been involved in Indigenous tourism activism, as a board member of Indigenous Tourism Rights International; as a Visiting Public Policy Fellow at the Snelling Center for Government (2006-7); and, since 2012, as a board member of Local Motion, a Burlington-based active transportation organization.

 He has received a number of prestigious awards to support his ethnographic research on environmentalism, ecotourism, and most recently bicycles and mobility, including: Wenner-Gren Foundation for Anthropological Research, MacArthur Foundation, Mellon Foundation, the New England Board of Higher Education, and the U.S. Department of Transportation.
-He has also received a National Endowment for the Humanities grant to attend a cultural studies institute at the East-West Center (University of Hawai'i) and a Fullbright Scholar Award to teach at the University of Costa Rica (2004) and National University of Colombia, Bogotá (2014).
+He has also received a National Endowment for the Humanities grant to attend a cultural studies institute at the East-West Center (University of Hawai'i) and two Fullbright Scholar Awards, to teach and conduct research at the University of Costa Rica (2004) and National University of Colombia, Bogotá (2014).

 In 2012, Luis won UVM’s highest teaching honor when he received the Kidder Outstanding Faculty Award, for excellence in teaching, mentoring, and an ability to inspire students for life-long learning.
 He was also awarded the 2012 Outstanding Service-Learning Faculty Award for his successes at integrating service learning into several of his courses.

 He teaches a variety of courses in the Anthropology Department and Global Studies Program.
 In his area of research specialization, he regularly teaches courses on Culture and Global Environmental Problems (for UVM’s Integrated Social Science Program); Environmental Anthropology; Introduction to Cultural Anthropology; Anthropology of Latin America and the Caribbean; Anthropology of Media; Anthropology of Mobility; and Bicycles, Globalization, and Sustainability.
 He has also taught courses on Indigenous Social Movements; Ethnographic Research Methods; Anthropological Theory; Latinos in the U.S.; Race and Ethnicity in the U.S. In 2009 he became founding director of the new UVM Global Studies Program, and in 2006 he helped develop and co-led UVM’s first semester study abroad program in Oaxaca, Mexico.